xeno14/atcoder-vscode-remote-container-gcc9/README.md

 1. Start VS Code, run the **Remote-Containers: Open Folder in Container** to open this repository.
 1. It will build a Docker container.
 It may take a while.
    - If you want to use Boost library, edit *Dockerfile*.
 1. Edit cpp file at the root level of this repository.
-Press **F5** to run run & debug.
+Press **F5** to run & debug.
 Paste problem input into TERMINAL.